Dave Meggett: Personal life and prison sentence

 Meggett has nine children from eight different women, including Davin Meggett, who grew up in Clinton, Maryland.
-He went to Surrattsville High School and played football at the University of Maryland.
+He went to Surrattsville High School and played football at Towson University.

 Meggett was one of the favorite players of coach Bill Parcells, playing for him on the Giants, Patriots, and Jets.
 When Parcells coached the Dallas Cowboys, Meggett consulted with the team's punt returners during training camp.

 In 1990, Meggett was arrested for soliciting a prostitute, but was acquitted.
 He was charged with assaulting his then-girlfriend in 1995, but was acquitted because the judge believed that the girlfriend was the aggressor and that Meggett had used "reasonable force" to keep her out of his house.

 In 1998, Meggett was arrested in Toronto after authorities alleged that he assaulted an escort worker after a three-way sexual encounter.
 Following this incident, the Patriots promptly released him per their zero-tolerance policy for violence against women enacted after the fallout from their selection of Christian Peter two years earlier.
 According to a 2014 report in SB Nation, the public reaction to this incident led other teams to look askance at Meggett's history with women, and was a reason why his number was never called by another NFL team after the Jets opted against re-signing him.
 A trial on the assault charge ended with a hung jury in April 2000.

 In later years, Meggett faced multiple legal and financial difficulties related to his failure to pay child support to his nine children.
 He'd earned over $10 million during his NFL career, but much of it went toward back-owed child support.
 Due to financial troubles, he eventually sold his Super Bowl ring on eBay.